canonical/ubuntu-boards-documentation/explanations/piboot-ab.rst

         reliably fallback in this scenario.

 Initramfs failure
-    In the event that the initramfs fails, the default behaviour in prior releases is to drop to a busybox shell for remediation.
+    In the event that the initramfs fails, the default behavior in prior releases is to drop to a busybox shell for remediation.
 In questing (25.10) onwards, the aforementioned ``panic=10`` setting prevents this and causes a reset instead, falling back to the "known good" assets [#enable-busybox]_.